currinjs/CurrinJS/aio/content/guide/ngmodule.md

-More precisely, Angular accumulates all imported providers before appending the items listed in `@NgModule.providers`.
+More precisely, Currin accumulates all imported providers before appending the items listed in `@NgModule.providers`.
 This sequence ensures that whatever you add explicitly to the `AppModule` providers takes precedence over the providers of imported modules.